bravetechnologycoop/BraveSensor/firmware/README.md

 ### **Heartbeat Message**

 This is published once every 10 minutes.
-It contains vitals from the INS3331 radar sensor, the IM21 door sensor, and the state machine.
+It contains vitals from the INS3331 radar sensor, the IM door sensor, and the state machine.
 It is separate from the vitals messages published by the Particle OS, see below.

 **Event Name**